 On a grassy knoll, far removed from any civilization, a small man sat perfectly still.
 Everything was quiet.
 There were no animals nearby, no sound of rushing water, no wind rustling through the trees behind him.
 He was the only thing that might make a noise, and he did not stir at all.

-Indeed, all about him was a thin, gray haze.
-So slight that it was almost imperceptible, like a filter that dimmed all the world around him.
-He had not even noticed it clouding over him.
+All about him was a thin, gray haze.
+So slight that it was almost imperceptible, like a filter that dimmed the world.
+He had not even noticed it thickening around him.

 And there was the rhythm, too.
 The dull, deep pulsation that thudded through his core.

 The man inhaled heavily through his nose.
 A stray thought interrupted his trance, something about how breathing was getting harder, like he had to suck longer to get enough air.
-He idly flexed his fingers through the dirt around him, and it felt like touching them through thick gloves: vague and formless.
-His eyes came out of their stupor and looking down he saw the dark-gray tendrils swirling across his lap.
-He stared at them listlessly, vaguely noticing how his legs and feet were growing numb.
+He idly flexed his fingers through the dirt and it felt like touching them through thick gloves: vague and formless.
+His eyes came out of their stupor and looking down he saw dark gray tendrils swirling across his lap.
+He noticed how his legs and feet were growing numb.

-As at once full consciousness came back and a terrible horror seized him!
-He felt like a bird, realizing it had stepped into a snare.
+Suddenly full consciousness came back and a terrible horror seized him!
 He leapt to his feet, turned on the spot, and attempted to run from his perch.
-While his limbs flailed valiantly, there was no friction at the soles of his feet.
+While his limbs flailed valiantly, he did not move an inch.
+There was no friction at the soles of his feet.
 The ground simply did not seem to be there for him to push off against.

-The distant trees faded entirely from view.
-He slid deeper and deeper into the layers of the darkness.
-The thicker layers of cloud now made short work of his muscle and bone, disintegrating him into nothingness.
-For a brief moment the black void where his form had been stood apart from the rest of the convulsing mist, retaining its humanoid shape.
-Its dark head cocked curiously to the side, as if self-aware.
-But then the full depths of the darkness pressed unceasingly onward and the cavity was swallowed entirely.
+He slid deeper and deeper into the darkness.
+The thicker layers now made short work of his muscle and bone, disintegrating him into nothingness.
+For a brief moment the black void where he had been stood apart from the rest of the convulsing mist, retaining its humanoid form.
+Its dark head cocked curiously to the side, as if self-aware, but then the full depths of the darkness pressed unceasingly onward and the cavity was swallowed.